SammyLord/smart-samantha/README.md

     -   Both accessed via an Ollama-compatible API endpoint (`https://ollama-api.nodemixaholic.com/v1`).
 -   **NLU Layer**: Processes user input to determine intent (e.g., get weather, search web, list Nextcloud files, AutoSCI mode) and extracts relevant entities.
 -   **Multi-Step Refinement for General Queries**: Provides more thoughtful and developed answers to complex or open-ended questions.
--   **Creative "AutoSCI" Mode**: Allows the AI to generate imaginative scientific theories and discoveries - similar to AlphaEvolve.
+-   **Creative "AutoSCI" Mode**:
+    - Generates imaginative scientific theories and discoveries (similar to AlphaEvolve)
+    - Supports parallel generation of multiple theories (1-3) in a single request
+    - Theories are generated asynchronously and combined into a single response
+    - Progress tracking for multiple theory generation
+    - Configurable number of theories via settings
 -   **Modular Integrations**:
     -   **Nextcloud**: List files and folders from your Nextcloud instance.
 Credentials are set via a settings menu in the UI and stored in browser cookies.
 Operations are performed server-side.
     -   **Weather**: Get current weather information using the Open-Meteo API (no API key required).